rn44/howInternetWorks/README.md

     * Added About Page
     * Added Invention Page
   * rnunes092620
-    * Added content to team page
+    * Added content to Team page
+    * Added sidebar to About page
+    * Added browser, dotcom, search, and social pages